las-nish/Terminal-Email-Collector/README.md

-# Terminal-Email-Collector
+# Project MailC

-A simple terminal based application for collect email address
+A simple application for collect email address